slick/slick/slick/src/sphinx/orm-to-slick.rst

 Introduction
 -------------
-Slick is not an object-relational mapper (ORM) like Hibernate or others.
+Slick is not an object-relational mapper (ORM) like Hibernate or other JPA_-based products.
 Slick is a data persistence solution like ORMs and naturally shares some concepts, but it also has significant differences.
 This chapter explains the differences in order to help you get the best out of Slick and avoid confusion for those familiar with ORMs.
 We explain how Slick manages to avoid many of the problems often referred to as the object-relational impedance mismatch.

 A good term to describe Slick is functional-relational mapper.
 Slick allows working with relational data much like with immutable collections and focuses on flexible query composition and strongly controlled side-effects.
 ORMs usually expose mutable object-graphs, use side-effects like read- and write-caches and hard-code support for anticipated use-cases like inheritance or relationships via association tables.
 Slick focuses on getting the best out of accessing a relational data store.
 ORMs focus on persisting an object-graph.